patrickjholloway/patrickholloway/README.md

 On a basic level, this demonstrates that I not only know the individual technologies, but how to incorporate them to make clean, reusable, and readable code.

 I am not a seasoned developer, but an up and coming, self-taught guy eager to learn more.

+The "Demo" section of the site is the next on the plate, seeing as the rest of the site is essentially serving up static pages.
+I'm hoping to incorporate something that captures the power of rails, demonstrates some front-end skills with jQuery and AJAX, and ties in a restful web API.